Topography optimization for enhancing microalgal growth in raceway ponds: Optimization problem

+\begin{remark} The previous theorem shows that the flat topography satisfies the necessary conditions of optimality.
+One can further explore second-order conditions to check whether the flat topography is a local maximizer.
+However, the sign of the eigenvalues of the Hessian operator of the average growth rate Hess$(\bar\mu_{N_z})$ is in general not constant with respect to a flat topography $h^f=V/L$ and is rather difficult to determine (see Appendix~\ref{app:second_order}).

-\begin{rem} Numerically, we observe that the flat topography is actually optimal in the periodic case. \end{rem}
+Numerically, we observe that the flat topography is actually optimal in the periodic case for standard values of the parameters (see Subsection~\ref{sec:opt_topo_per}). \end{remark}

-\begin{rem} Note that if $C$ is not periodic,~\eqref{eq:Cx} implies that $C$ depends also on the space variable $x$ and the computations for the first-two integrals in the proof above will no longer hold.
-For the same reason, $p$ shall be not constant and the last two integrals in~\eqref{eq:grad1}, hence the gradient will not cancel in general.
-In other words, the flat topography is not an optimum for the case $C$ non periodic, which is confirmed by our numerical tests (see Section~\ref{sec:testC0}). \end{rem}
+\begin{remark} If $C$ is defined by a Cauchy problem and is not assumed to be periodic (i.e., $C(0)$ is not necessarily equal to $C(L)$), then~\eqref{eq:Cx} implies that $C$ may depend on $x$ and the computations in the proof above no longer hold.
+In other words, the flat topography is not necessarily an optimum in a non-periodic setting, which is confirmed by our numerical tests (see Subsection~\ref{sec:testC0}). \end{remark}

-\subsubsection{Non-constant volume problem for maximizing areal productivity}
+\subsection{Non-constant volume problem for maximizing areal productivity}